Monitor Height Guidelines

 eyes.
 Since most of the time you are focused in the middle of your monitor,

-you will be looking slightly downward at a 10-15 degree angle, on average.
+you will be looking slightly downward at a 10° - 15° angle, on average.

-And the monitor should be slightly tilted back (about 10-15 degrees)
+And the monitor should be slightly tilted back (about 10° - 15°)

 so that when you are looking at the center of the screen your line of

-sight is perpendicular to the screen's surface.
+sight is perpendicular to the surface of the screen.
 At the very most the

 bottom of the viewable area of your monitor should never be more than